Forth-Standard/forth200x/meetings/2022-notes.md

 >
 > The first paragraph of a semantic description contains an optional label for the semantics and a stack diagram for each stack affected by performing these semantics.

 Go to committee vote.
-Action: RP
+Done: RP  vote #31 10Y:0N:1A

 7. Better wording for &quot;data field&quot; term ([better-wording-for-data-field-term #214](https://forth-standard.org/proposals/better-wording-for-data-field-term#contribution-214))